Popoto-anonymous/SC-SPWeapons/README.md

-# Severed Chains Devkit
+# Spirit Point Weapons

-A basic example mod to get you started.
-More to come later.
+A pack of weak weapons designed to give large SP amounts